Honors and Graduation

 Summer graduates:

-• A student who completes their degree requirements during the Summer will have their degree conferred on the first day of the Fall semester.
+• A student who completes their degree requirements during the summer will have their degree conferred on the first day of the fall semester.

 • Summer graduates will participate in and receive their diploma covers at the preceding May commencement and be considered part of May’s graduating class.